phuzisham/fizz-pong-gulp/README.md

 _Site takes a number from user and prints a list of numbers from 1 to that number using the following..._

 ## Specifications

-_If number is divisible by 3 print 'fizz'.
-If number is divisible by 5 print 'pong'.
-If number is divisible by 15 print 'fizz-pong'._

-_Input: 17_

-_Output: 1, 2, fizz, 4, pong, fizz, 7, 8, fizz, pong, 11, fizz, 13, 14, fizz-pong, 16, 17_
+* It displays every number from one up to the user's number
+  * Example input: 2
+  * Example Output: [1,2]
+* It displays a "fizz" for a number divisible by 3
+  * Example input: 3
+  * Example Output: [1,2,"fizz"]
+* It displays a "pong" for a number divisible by 5
+  * Example input: 5
+  * Example Output: [1,2,"fizz",4,"pong"]
+* It displays a "fizz-pong" for a number divisible by 15
+  * Example input: 15
+  * Example Output: [1,2,"fizz",4,"pong",...,"fizz-pong"]

 ## Support and contact details